gcc3/simple-ai-chat/README.md

    `$ npm run dev` or `$npm start`

 4. Setup style
-   As the theme feature is not implemented yet, manually copy style from styles folder
+   As the theme feature is not implemented yet, manually copy style from styles folder is required.
-   to `pages/index.module.css` is required.
+   Copy a style and paste to `pages/index.module.css`.
    `index.module.css` need to be created manually.